Pope Gregory VII: Later excommunications of Henry IV

 The rebellion of the German nobles did not end with the emperor's absolution from excommunication.
-To the contrary, at Forchheim in March 1077 they elected a rival ruler in the person of Duke Rudolf of Swabia, with the papal legates declaring their neutrality.
-Pope Gregory sought to maintain this neutrality during the following years, balancing the two parties of fairly equal strength, each trying to gain the upper hand by getting the pope on their side.
-His non-commitment exasperated both parties, but after Rudolf's victory at the Battle of Flarchheim on 27 January 1080, Gregory abandoned his waiting policy and again pronounced the excommunication and deposition of Henry on 7 March 1080.
+By contrast, at Forchheim in March 1077, they elected a rival ruler, Duke Rudolf of Swabia, with the papal legates declaring their neutrality.
+Pope Gregory sought to maintain this neutrality in the following years, balancing the two parties of roughly equal strength, each seeking to gain the upper hand by securing the pope's support.
+His noncommittal stance exasperated both parties, but after Rudolf's victory at the Battle of Flarchheim on 27 January 1080, Gregory abandoned his policy of waiting and again pronounced the excommunication and deposition of Henry on 7 March 1080.
 However, the pope, under pressure from the Saxons, was misinformed as to the significance of this battle.

-The papal censure now got a very different reception from the one four years before.
-It was widely felt to be unjustly pronounced on frivolous grounds, and its authority came in question.
+The papal censure now received a very different reception from that four years earlier.
+It was widely regarded as unjustly pronounced on frivolous grounds, and its authority was called into question.
 The emperor, now more experienced, vigorously denounced the ban as illegal.
-He summoned a council at Brixen, and on 25 June 1080 thirty bishops present pronounced Gregory deposed, electing archbishop Guibert (Wibert) of Ravenna as his successor.
+He summoned a council at Brixen, and on 25 June 1080, thirty bishops present pronounced Gregory deposed, electing archbishop Guibert (Wibert) of Ravenna as his successor.
 Gregory countered on 15 October, ordering the clergy and laity to elect a new archbishop in place of the "mad" and "tyrannical" schismatic Wibert.
 In 1081, Henry opened the conflict against Gregory in Italy.
 The emperor was now in the stronger position, as thirteen cardinals had deserted the pope, and the rival emperor Rudolf of Swabia died on 16 October.
 A new imperial claimant, Hermann of Luxembourg, was put forward in August 1081, but he was unable to rally the papal party in Germany, and the power of Henry IV rose to its peak.

 The pope's chief military supporter, Matilda of Tuscany, blocked Henry's armies from the western passages over the Apennines, so he had to approach Rome from Ravenna.
-Rome surrendered to the German king in 1084, and Gregory thereupon retired into the exile of the Castel Sant'Angelo.
-Gregory refused to entertain Henry's overtures, although the latter promised to hand over the anti-pope Guibert as a prisoner, if the sovereign pontiff would consent to crown Henry emperor.
+Rome surrendered to the German king in 1084; Gregory thereupon retired into the exile of the Castel Sant'Angelo.
+Gregory refused to entertain Henry's overtures.
+However, the latter promised to hand over the antipope Guibert as a prisoner if the sovereign pontiff would consent to crown Henry emperor.
 Gregory, however, insisted that Henry appear before a council and do penance.
-The emperor, while pretending to submit to these terms, tried hard to prevent the meeting of the council.
+The emperor, while pretending to submit to these terms, sought to prevent the council's meeting.
 A small number of bishops assembled nonetheless, and Gregory again excommunicated Henry.

 Henry, upon receipt of this news, again entered Rome on 21 March to see that his supporter, Archbishop Guibert of Ravenna, was enthroned as Pope Clement III on 24 March 1084, who in turn crowned Henry as emperor.
-In the meantime Gregory had formed an alliance with Robert Guiscard, who marched on the city and compelled Henry to flee towards Civita Castellana.
+In the meantime, Gregory had allied with Robert Guiscard, who marched on the city and compelled Henry to flee towards Civita Castellana.